EthanC43850/Infected-Multiplayer/README.md

 **Description**

-Infected-Multiplayer is a W.I.P PC & mobile cross-platform game originally inspired by one of my favorite Call of Duty game modes "Turned" where players can play as zombies and compete against each other to hunt down the lone human survivor.
+Infected-Multiplayer is a work in progress PC & mobile cross-platform game that utilizes Photon Unity Networking (PUN) and was originally inspired by one of my favorite Call of Duty game modes "Turned" where players can play as zombies and compete against each other to hunt down the lone human survivor.

-networked Top Down Shooter personal project that I'm using to practice client/server game systems programming and